opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/nexi/PAYMENT_PAGE/README.md

 **Note**:

+1. When creating the payment integration, be sure to set the **Payment integration** to **Payment Gateway**.
-The default configuration supports only **Immediate Capture** as the settlement method.
+2. The default configuration supports only **Immediate Capture** as the settlement method.
 To switch to other methods, technical support from Nexi is required.
 For more details, search for the **TCONTAB** keyword in the [Nexi Documentation](https://ecommerce.nexi.it/specifiche-tecniche/codicebase/introduzione.html).

 ## Setting up Your Nexi Test Account to work with OPF ##